zachpino/realtimespace/week5/setup.md

 ###Starting Code

-Let's begin this introduction to javascript with the following recognizable code.
+Let's begin this introduction to javascript with the following recognizable code as an `index.html` file on our server

 ```
 <html>